 (4) Protecting against the evils of concentration of ownership of retail outlets for alcoholic beverages or preventing undesirable persons from engaging in or having any interest in alcoholic beverages.

-(Ord. of 9-7-1999, § 1(4-2))

 Sec.
 6-3.
 Applicability.

 The sections of this chapter and the license fees levied in this chapter shall apply to all persons residing or maintaining a place of business in the city or to any person bringing alcoholic beverages into the city for the purpose of sale, except those sales made by a salesperson upon order and delivery later.